geekxx/shadowdark-gm-assistant/README.md

 # Shadowdark GM Assistant

-A multi-agent AI assistant for running Shadowdark RPG campaigns end-to-end.
+A multi-agent AI assistant for running Shadowdark campaigns end-to-end.
 This tool helps GMs capture sessions, generate notes, manage knowledge bases, and maintain campaign continuity using modern AI and RAG (Retrieval-Augmented Generation) techniques.

 ## 🎯 Features

+- **💬 Natural Language Chat**: ChatGPT-like interface for Shadowdark rules and GM advice
-- **Session Scribe**: Generate Shadowdark-style session notes from transcripts or audio
+- **📝 Session Scribe**: Generate Shadowdark-style session notes from transcripts or audio
-- **Speaker Diarization**: Identify and label different speakers in audio recordings
+- **🎤 Speaker Diarization**: Identify and label different speakers in audio recordings
-- **Audio Processing**: Support for .wav, .mp3, .m4a, and other common audio formats
+- **🔊 Audio Processing**: Support for .wav, .mp3, .m4a, and other common audio formats
-- **RAG Librarian**: Build and query a private knowledge base from PDFs and notes
+- **📚 RAG Librarian**: Build and query a private knowledge base from PDFs and notes
+- **🧠 Intelligent Knowledge Base**: Automatic content classification with fallback search
-- **Notion Integration**: Seamlessly sync session notes to your Notion workspace
+- **📋 Notion Integration**: Seamlessly sync session notes to your Notion workspace
-- **CLI Tools**: Command-line interface for all major functions
+- **⚡ CLI Tools**: Comprehensive command-line interface for all functions
-- **REST API**: HTTP endpoints for integration with other tools
+- **🌐 REST API**: HTTP endpoints for integration with other tools
-- **Database Integration**: PostgreSQL with vector similarity search
+- **🗄️ Database Integration**: PostgreSQL with pgvector for semantic search

 ## 🚀 Quick Start